Learn Microsoft Access Advanced Programming Techniques, Tips and Tricks.

 3. Display the Form Property Sheet.

-5. Select the On-Timer() Event, select [Event Procedure] from the drop-down control and click on the build ( . . .)
+This way, the form will self-adjust every minute, ensuring that users can only enter or edit data during the specified hours.
+Select the On-Timer() Event, select [Event Procedure] from the drop-down control, and click on the build (...)
 Button to open the VBA module.

-6. Copy and Paste the following lines of Code replacing the existing two lines displayed there:
+5. Copy and paste the following lines of Code, replacing the existing two lines displayed there:

 Code: